Selphyl Logo1.877.735.7495

 Takeaway

 Which treatment is right for you depends on a number of factors, including the severity of your condition, the type of tissue that is damaged, your goals for treatment, and your risk tolerance.
-If you are considering either PRP therapy or stem cell therapy, talk to your doctor to get personalized advice.
+Talk to your doctor to get personalized advice.